ethereum-optimism/community-hub/src/docs/developers/l2/block-time.md

 ---

 ::: tip OVM 2.0 Release Dates
-OVM 2.0 will be released October 14th on the Kovan test network, and October 28th into the production Optimistic Ethereum network.
+OVM 2.0 is already released on the Kovan test network.
+On October 28th we will deploy it to the production Optimistic Ethereum network.
 :::